Webhook Integration for Developers

 async function processEvent(event) {

-if (event.event_type === 'LOGIN_ERROR') {
+if (event.type === 'LOGIN_ERROR') {

-const recentFailures = await countRecentFailedLogins(
+const recentFailures = await countRecentFailedLogins(username, ipAddress);

 if (recentFailures >= 5) {